jamespfennell/transiter/README.md

     curl -X PUT "localhost:8000/systems/sfbart?sync=true" \
         -F 'config_file=https://raw.githubusercontent.com/jamespfennell/transiter-sfbart/master/Transiter-SF-BART-config.yaml'

-The install will take a couple of seconds as the BART's schedule is loaded into the database.
+The installation will take a couple of seconds as the BART's schedule is loaded into the database.

-If you are streaming the Docker compose output you'll notice after the install that realtime feed updates are now occurring every 5 seconds.
+If you are streaming the Docker compose output you'll notice after the installation that realtime feed updates are now occurring every 5 seconds.
 At this point you're ready to navigate the HTTP API to access the BART's static and realtime data!